Social Skills Groups

-GNO skills groups give girls and young women with and without disabilities a chance to develop and improve social and self-care skills during age-appropriate activities.
+GNO skills groups give girls and young women with and without disabilities opportunities to develop and build social and self-care skills within natural community settings.

 We target social skills related to conversation, calling and texting, making and maintaining friendships, planning events and establishing relationships within community social networks.

-We also target self-care skills, with previous sessions on body care, hair care, clothing, and nutrition and fitness.
+We also target self-care skills, with previous sessions on body care, hair care, clothing, positive self-talk, healthy living, and fitness.
 Sessions occur within the community to allow for teaching and practice in natural social and self care activities.

 Past sessions include visits to salons, workout facilities, parks, restaurants, cosmetic and clothing stores, arts and crafts, and much more.
 Best of all...GNO is fun!